 The upgrades to the track add a new chapter to a facility that has hosted Owls athletic teams in competition since the debut of intercollegiate athletics in 1912.
 The Rice football team played its games on the infield area of the track from 1912-1949 before the opening of Rice Stadium, while Rice's first basketball teams played in the Field House which was located at the East end of the track before moving into Autry Court in 1950.

 Over the years, the eight-lane track facility has played host to numerous conference track and field championship events, in addition to Rice's own events.
-Most recently, the track was the host of the 2007 C-USA track and field championship.
+It has served as the host of the C-USA Championship four times (2007, 2011, 2013, 2014) and in the summer of 2014 hosted the track events at the Transplant Games.

 Located on one of Rice's more important historical sites, it was built at the location of old Rice Stadium, the Owls' football home through 1949, using part of the grandstand of the old stadium.
 Located at the corner of University Boulevard and Main Street, the stadium is home to two major meets each spring: the Victor Lopez Classic for top college and high school athletes; and the J.Fred Duckett Twilight Meet.
 The original surface featured the Chevron 440 and was built in 1980, and dedicated on March 14, 1981.